hecrj/sipper/README.md

 }
 ```

-As you can see, we just leverage [`map`] to introduce the download index with the progress
+As you can see, we just leverage [`map`] to combine the download index with the progress
 and [`run`] to drive the [`Sipper`] to completion—notifying properly through the [`Sender`].

 Of course, this example will download files sequentially; but, since [`run`] returns a simple